ankaAR/bestiario5e/_creatures/empyrean.md

 ***Attack.*** The empyrean makes one attack.

 ***Bolster.*** The empyrean bolsters all nonhostile creatures within 120 feet of it until the end of its next turn.
-Bolstered creatures can't be charmed or frightened, and they gain advantage on ability checks and saving throws until the end of the empyrean's next turn.
+Bolstered creatures can't be hechizado or asustado, and they gain advantage on ability checks and saving throws until the end of the empyrean's next turn.

 ***Trembling Strike (cuesta 2 acciones).*** The empyrean strikes the ground with its maul, triggering an earth tremor.
 All other creatures on the ground within 60 feet of the empyrean must succeed on a DC 25 Strength saving throw or be knocked prone.